KILTprotocol/docs/docs/sdk/0-core-feature/0_did.md

 ### Creating and anchoring a full DID

-The following is an example of how to create and write on blockchain a full DID that specifies only an authentication key, by using the `FullDidCreationBuilder` class.
+The following is an example of how to create and write on the blockchain a full DID that specifies only an authentication key, by using the `FullDidCreationBuilder` class.

 <CodeBlock className="language-js">
   {Example3}